Ian Hannam: JPMorgan

 In 2005, Hannam was responsible for leading JPMorgan five-year joint venture with Cazenove, leading to the creation of JPMorgan Cazenove.
 Until 2015, Hannam was a member of JPMorgan’s Global Equities Management Committee.
 He stepped down in 2012 to fight allegations of market abuse, for which he was ultimately fined, despite his attempt at appeal.

 In July 2014, Hannam was fined £450,000 for market abuse by the UK's Financial Conduct Authority (FCA), "one of the largest handed down to an individual and was considered a major coup for the authority".
 The fine was in connection with "wrongly disclosing confidential information to Iraqi Kurdistan's oil minister, relating to client oil firm Heritage in 2008", when Hannam was working for JP Morgan.
 In April 2012, Hannam stood down as JP Morgan's global chairman of equity capital markets, in order to deal with the allegations.

 Hannam & Partners

 In 2012, he bought Strand Partners and renamed it Hannam & Partners.
 Hannam continues to serve as chairman of the corporate finance boutique where the CEO is former JPMorgan colleague Neil Passmore.

 Pyser

 In 2020, it was reported that Hannam had acquired British manufacturer Pyser.
-Operating from the Honourable Artillery Company in the City of London, the company conducts Covid-19 antibody tests through its Pyser Testing subsidiary.
+Operating from the Honourable Artillery Company in the City of London, the company conducted COVID-19 antibody tests through its Pyser Testing subsidiary.
 It was also reported that Hannam had acquired the equipment from a mask manufacturing facility in China to start manufacturing personal protective equipment in Shipston-on-Stour.